-Hence, as many people fail to meet the required daily intake, taking zinc supplements could be beneficial.
+Hence, as many people fail to meet the recommended daily intake, taking zinc supplements could be beneficial.
 You’ll find a wide variety of zinc supplements on iHerb.

 Certainly, you shouldn’t exceed the maximum safe dose of zinc.

-Always consult your healthcare provider before taking a dietary supplement.
+Always consult your healthcare provider before taking any dietary supplement.